cmaddry/CM-SDR/README.md

 ```
 IT WORKED!!

-# Blog !
+# Blog!
 I'm just going to note keep here diary style.
 These notes are really for my reference.

 3/9/2025
 ---
 After messing around with SDR++ and my RTL-SDR, I started to lose faith in my fix.
 I can't seem to get any signal out from my antenna.
 When using gqrx, I was able to at least get some FM stations.
 I'll look into this some more and see what my issues might be.